web3engineering/solana-dex-data/queries/solana/README.md

 | `10-table-coverage.sql` | Row counts and size of every table, plus how far one goes back |
 | `11-unique-wallets.sql` | Unique wallets trading per day |

-## Three things worth knowing

-**Retention differs by table.** `pumpfun_token_creation` holds launches back to January 2024. `pumpswap_all_swaps` and `pfamm_migrations` keep a rolling year, `meteora_swaps` a rolling 90 days.
-The time windows in these files reflect that, so widen them only where the data goes back.

-**The server runs on America/Los_Angeles time.** Timestamp columns return server time, not UTC.
-Wrap them in `toTimeZone(block_time, 'UTC')` whenever you line the data up against anything else.

-**Some tables deduplicate on merge.** `pumpfun_token_creation` is a ReplacingMergeTree, so a recent window can still contain duplicate rows until the parts merge.
-Add `FINAL` when you need exact counts, or drop duplicates after reading.

 ## Getting access

 Read-only credentials, $200/month per chain, one-week free trial.